GeekyAnts/native-base-docs/docs/GetStarted.md

 ```
 <br />

-NativeBase uses some custom fonts that can be loaded using **loadAsync** function.
-Check out [this](https://docs.expo.io/versions/v15.0.0/sdk/font.html#expofontloadasyncname-url) expo link.
+NativeBase use some custom fonts that can be loaded using **loadAsync** function.
+Check out [this](https://docs.expo.io/versions/latest/sdk/font#expofontloadasyncobject) expo link.
 <br />

 *Syntax* <br />
 ```js
 async componentWillMount() {